 One of iconic architect Frank Lloyd Wright’s masterpieces is in a historical neighborhood in Wichita, Kansas, and is open to the public through regularly offered tours, special events or for private tours and events scheduled in advance.

 Wright is quoted as calling the living room in the Allen House, completed in 1918 in Wichita’s College Hill neighborhood, one of his best, and experts agree.
 Architectural writers who have visited go as far as calling it “one of the great rooms of the 20th century.”

-Allen House in College Hill operates as a museum to show Wright’s prairie house style, which emphasized horizontal lines, earth tones and a continuous blending of interiors and exteriors.
-USA Today has named it one of the top 10 Wright home tours due to its restored condition and the amount of original furnishings.
+Frank Lloyd Wright's Allen House Museum and Study Center showcases Wright’s prairie style, which emphasized horizontal lines, earth tones and a continuous blending of interiors and exteriors.
+USA Today has named it one of the top 10 Wright home tours due to its restored condition and the amount of original furnishings, which continues to expand.

 The home features more than 30 pieces of original furniture designed by Wright and an even larger collection of the Allens’ art and personal furnishings, including items donated to the museum by the great grandchildren of Henry and Elsie Allen.

 Henry Allen was a newspaper publisher who went on to become governor of Kansas and a U.S. senator, and Elsie Allen worked as the education director for what is now Mark Arts regional arts hub.
 The Allens lived in the house for nearly 30 years, then two other private owners lived there.
 In 1990, the museum foundation acquired the property and began a process to restore it to the 1918-1923 timeframe.

 Wright designed on paper roughly 1,000 structures, including offices, skyscrapers, schools, museums, churches and hotels.
 About 500 of his designs were built; 400 remain standing, including roughly 60 that are open to the public.